-Harry Reid remembered for reshaping Obama presidency, Senate and Supreme Court by friends and foes
+Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 While he was known as the consummate inside player in the nation’s capital, Reid was also remembered for how his beginnings in the mining town of Searchlight, Nev., grounded his political career.

-President Biden, whose successful 2020 election campaign played up his own hardscrabble roots in Scranton, Pa., said that the two men came from places where values like “loyalty,” “faith,” “resolve” and “service” run deep.
+President Biden, whose successful 2020 election campaign played up his own hardscrabble roots in Scranton, Pa., said the two men came from places where values like “loyalty,” “faith,” “resolve” and “service” run deep.

 “If Harry said he would do something, he did it.
 If he gave you his word, you could bank on it,” Biden said in a statement.
 “That’s how he got things done for the good of the country for decades.”